agentjimlam/Learn-CSS/README.md

 # Intro to CSS

+<h3>KEY TAKEAWAY: All HTML elements are boxes made up of four components: a content container, padding, border, and margin. </h3>

 Cascading Style Sheets or CSS is a language web developers use to style the HTML content on a web page.
 If you’re interested in modifying colors, font types, font sizes, images, element positioning, and more, CSS is the tool for the job!